evydsg/Java-Exercises/README.md

 <br> 2.
 Length of the Loan: The number of years over which the car loan will be repaid.

 <br> 3.
 Down Payment: The initial payment made by the user when purchasing the car.

+## Question 5
+#### Exploring Continents and Cities with Java
+Planet Earth is a remarkable place with diverse continents, each having its own unique features and cultures.
+In this project, I've created a Java program that allows us to explore these continents and find out about their largest cities.
+The program takes an integer input and prints out the corresponding continent and its largest city.